There's still [a little] time to bunch tax-deductible expenses

 If, for example, your earnings were unusually high this year, you might want to put off making medical expense payments until the next one where you'll have a better chance of besting the 7.5 percent of AGI hurdle.
 Or vice versa if your income was notably lower this year.

 Switching year to year is OK: And don't worry about IRS deduction rules.
-There aren't any when it comes to choosing which deduction claim you want to make.
+There aren't any when it comes to choosing which deduction method you want to use.

-We taxpayers can decide every filing season whether we want to take the standard amount or gather our receipts and fill in Schedule A. We can itemize for five years in a row and then, bam, if we have a lot medical bills the next year, itemize.
+We taxpayers can decide every filing season whether we want to take the standard amount or gather our receipts and fill in Schedule A. We can claim the standard amount for five years in a row and then, bam, if we have a lot medical bills the next year, itemize.

-Yes, I know, there's not much time left to make bunching moves in 2022.
-But if you look at your bunching options, you might find ways to make it work for 2023 if not this year.
+Yes, I know, there's not much time left to make bunching moves in 2023.
+But if you look at your bunching options, you might find ways to make it the potentially tax-saving move work for 2024 if not this year.

-And getting a better handle on tax deduction bunching is always a good financial resolution for the coming new year.
+And getting a better handle on tax deduction bunching is always a good financial New Year's resolution.

 You also might find these items of interest: